AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_web.md

 ## About the web project output

-Whether you are running project from Stingray editor, or deploying to disk, the same engine binaries will be used for both tasks.
+Whether you are running the project from the Stingray editor or deploying to disk, the same engine binaries will be used for both tasks.
 However, in the case of deployment, the project data will additionally be bundled, just like other platforms.
 After deploying, looking into the final deployment folder specified in the **Deployer** panel, you will find:

 -	A *.wasm* and a *.js* file that are essentially the result of compiling the engine's runtime into WebAssembly, with some JavaScript glue.